awsdocs/aws-deep-learning-amis/doc_source/tutorial-mxnet-elastic-inference.md

 # Use Elastic Inference with MXNet<a name="tutorial-mxnet-elastic-inference"></a>

+## About Elastic Inference<a name="tutorial-mxnet-elastic-inference-overview"></a>

-[Elastic Inference](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/elastic-inference.html) \(EI\) is available only on instances that were launched with an Elastic Inference Accelerator\.
+[Elastic Inference](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/elastic-inference.html) \(EI\) is available only on instances that were launched with an Elastic Inference Accelerator\.

 Review [Selecting the Instance Type for DLAMI](instance-select.md) to select your desired instance type, and also review [Elastic Inference Prerequisites](ei-prerequisites.md) for the instructions related to Elastic Inference\.
-For detailed instructions on how to launch a DLAMI with an Elastic Inference Accelerator, see the [Elastic Inference](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/elastic-inference.html) documentation\.
+For detailed instructions on how to launch a DLAMI with an Elastic Inference Accelerator, see the [Elastic Inference](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/elastic-inference.html) documentation\.

 To use an existing MXNet inference script, make one change in the code\.
 Wherever you set the context to bind your model, such as `mx.cpu()` or `mx.gpu()`, update this to use `mx.eia()` instead\.
 The following is an example that has this one modification, compared to the tutorial, [Use Elastic Inference with MXNet](#tutorial-mxnet-elastic-inference), where the example runs on the local CPU\.

-## Activate the MXNet EI Environment<a name="tutorial-mxnet-elastic-inference-activate"></a>
+### Activate the MXNet EI Environment<a name="tutorial-mxnet-elastic-inference-activate"></a>

 1. Log in to your Deep Learning AMI with Conda console to begin the following tutorial\.
 Depending on your version of Python, do one of the following:
    + Option for Python 3 \- Activate the Python 3 MXNet EI environment\.